Debi Lewis

 No filters needed at @wildacresretreat, where the No filters needed at @wildacresretreat, where the quiet was profound, the views were astounding, and the gift of a week to write, supported in solitude, was unforgettable.
 Thank you, thank you, thank you. #writingresidency

-I haven’t forgotten about breakfast or bodily au I haven’t forgotten about breakfast or bodily autonomy.
+I haven’t forgotten about breakfast or bodily auto I haven’t forgotten about breakfast or bodily autonomy.
 I’ve just been overwhelmed at the hugeness of the issue lately.
 In the meantime, my Rose of Sharon trees are here to offer a balm.
 So many new volunteers this year, each with a color combo that can make me forget the overwhelm for a few minutes at a time.

 Resistance.
 Resistance.
 Resistance. #resistance Resistance.
 Resistance.
 Resistance.